 In return for the use of the space, we request learners to attend regular volunteer sessions, and to engage with the life of the community garden, including attending open days and helping with the watering rota.
-We are open every Wednesday from 12-4pm and every Sunday from 12-4pm.

 The following guidelines explain what we expect from the learners and what we offer in return.